kcelestinomaria/YoungBlakTV-Studios/content/portfolio/use-less-brand.md

 - images/projects/project-details-image-two.jpg

 ---
-At Logicae Science, we did some corporate photoshoots
+At Logicae Science, we did some corporate photoshoots.....